dakyneko/DakyModsCVR/README.md

 Then download the .dll mods you want [from here in the release section](https://github.com/dakyneko/DakyModsCVR/releases) which you must place into your `Mods` folder of your game directory (check Steam installation directory).

 **Warning**: Mods are provided as is and there is no guarantee of working.

+## Building
+To build yourself:

+ - (1) Install NStrip.exe from https://github.com/BepInEx/NStrip into this directory (or into your PATH).
+This tools converts all assembly symbols to public ones.
+Make life easy!
+ - (2) Create a new Windows environnment variable `%CVRPATH%` which should point to your game path (folder where `ChilloutVR.exe` resides).
+In Windows, look for Settings > Advanced system settings > Advanced > Environment Variables, add a new one there, it should point to something like `C:\Program Files (x86)\Steam\steamapps\common\ChilloutVR` or similar.
+ - (3) Run `copy_and_nstrip_dll.bat` this will copy the game + MelonLoader .dll into this project and run NStrip.exe to make them public (easier developpers).

+Use Visual Studio 2019 or your IDE of choice to build.
+Enjoy.
+Feel free to join the the Discord server for support (in case of errors or questions).
+Thanks.

+# Mods

 ## NoIntro